 Before you read about the water improvement solutions listed below, it is important to know which contaminants reside in your water.
 This knowledge will allow you to target a solution that effectively cleans your water.
 Every water source is very different — different in pH, and in the contaminants present.
 Read this post first to learn how to assess your water.

-Short version: all or most water contaminants can be filtered with activated carbon made from the common coconut shells, and ALL contaminants (including fluoride) can be filtered with biochar made from bones.
-The easiest way to use these filtering materials is in an under counter multi-stage system.
-The second easiest way is to use these materials in a premade gravity system such as the Berkey system, and the hardest and most sustainable way to use these materials is in a Slow Sand Biofilter/Biochar Adsorber, as shown in the following hilarious video from the PunPun farm in Thailand.
-You can find more information about these two types of filters toward the bottom of this post.
-I could have provided information about just these two filtration methods, but I wanted to cover them all, including reverse osmosis, deionizers, etc.
+Short version: almost all water contaminants can be filtered with activated carbon or biochar made from the common coconut shells, and ALL contaminants (including fluoride) can be filtered with activated carbon or biochar made from bones.
+The easiest way for those of us in urban or suburban areas to use these filtering materials is in an under counter multi-stage system.
+The second easiest way is to use these materials in a premade gravity system such as the Berkey system, and the hardest and most ecologically friendly way to use these materials is in a Slow Sand Biofilter/Biochar Adsorber, as shown in the following hilarious video from the PunPun farm in Thailand.
+You can find more information about gravity-fed systems using manufactured activated carbon filters in under counter or Berkey-like gravity fed systems toward bottom of this post, as well as more information about how to build the Slow Sand Biofilter/Biochar Adsorber.
+Although these methods, especially the Adsorber are my favorite and preferred methods, in this post I cover all the methods I learned about, including reverse osmosis, deionizers, etc.

 - Deionizer, with or without exchange resin